bartkl/robotframework-zeeplibrary/README.md

     ${attachment}=  Create object  ns1:AttachmentType
     ...
 Nr=1
     ...
 Filename=Signature.jpg
     ...
+Contents=cid:Signature.jpg  # `base64Binary' field which will be optimized using XOP.
+The value of this `cid' property should correspond to the physical filename.
+    ...
 Type=Signature
     @{attachments}=  Create list  ${attachment}  # In this example, the attachments don't have some grouping `Attachments' parent, but the `AttachmentType' is a list.